SCOTLAND. LET’S TALK CLIMATE.

-Welcome to the Scotland’s Climate Week Toolkit, created for public, private and third sector organisations to provide key information on how to get involved in Scotland’s Climate Week, 26 September - 2 October, and beyond.
+Welcome to Scotland’s Climate Week Toolkit, specially created for public, private and third-sector organisations to provide key information on how to get involved – and take action – during Scotland’s Climate Week (25 September to 1 October) and beyond…

-Here are five ways businesses can get involved in tackling climate change:
+Here are three ways businesses can start taking action to tackle climate change:

-- INCREASE AWARENESS – Raise awareness among your staff and customers about climate change and its consequences for Scotland.
+• INCREASE AWARENESS – Raise awareness among your staff and customers that home heating and travel are the two biggest contributors to climate change in Scotland from individuals.

 WHY TAKE ACTION?